Platform finder

 What supports this shortlist

-We do not use ranking order as a fatwa or guarantee.
-The goal is to make the comparison work easier: what the platform is for, where it is available, what it costs, and how visible its Shariah process appears from public information.
+Rank order is not a fatwa or a guarantee.
+The goal is to make the comparison easier to use: what the platform is for, where it is available, what it costs, and how visible its Shariah process appears from public information.

 Official provider pages